josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/💸_incentivising_behavioural_change_and_bds.md

 # 💸 Incentivising Behavioural Change and BDS
 **First created:** 2026-08-23 | **Last updated:** 2026-08-23
-*If boycott and divestment are supposed to change behaviour, target selection has to be organised around leverage, substitutability, timing and outcomes — not simply which company currently carries the most political heat.*
+*If boycott and divestment are supposed to change behaviour, target selection has to be organised around leverage, substitutability, timing, safeguards and outcomes — not simply which company currently carries the most political heat.*

 ---

 ## 🛰️ Orientation

-If the purpose of boycott, divestment and sanctions is behavioural change, then campaign strategy cannot stop at identifying objectionable relationships.
+If the purpose of BDS is behavioural change, campaign strategy cannot stop at identifying objectionable relationships.

 It has to ask:

 > **Where can pressure actually change something?**

-That produces a different set of questions from:

-> *Which company is worst?*
-> *Which company is most famous?*
-> *Which company is easiest to explain?*
-> *Which company currently attracts the most press?*

-Those questions may matter.

-They are not the same as identifying the strongest available intervention.

-A company can be an entirely legitimate target and still be a poor **immediate** leverage point.
+A company can be an entirely legitimate target while being a poor **immediate** leverage point.

-Another relationship can receive comparatively little public attention while being much easier to change.
+Another relationship can receive little press while being comparatively easy to change.

-A serious divestment strategy therefore needs more than a list of objectionable companies.

-It needs an **intervention portfolio**.
+A serious strategy therefore needs an **intervention portfolio**.

 ---

 ## 🎯 Start With Behaviour, Not Company

-The order matters.

 ```mermaid
 flowchart LR